openharmony/distributeddatamgr_relational_store/README.en.md

     int DBM_Delete(KVStoreHandle db, const char* key);

     int DBM_CloseKVStore(KVStoreHandle db);
-    // Make sure that all database objects for the directory are closed before deleting the database int DBM_DeleteKVStore(const char* storeFullPath);
+    // Ensure that all KVStore objects in the specified directory are closed before you delete the KV store. int DBM_DeleteKVStore(const char* storeFullPath);

 ## Use <a name="section1685211117463"></a>
 - **lite KV store**

     ```
-    // create or open the kvStore
+    // create or open the kvStore.
-    const char storeFullPath[] = "";  // legal dir path or empty
+    const char storeFullPath[] = "";  // A valid directory or an empty string
     KVStoreHandle kvStore = NULL;
     int ret = DBM_GetKVStore(storeFullPath, &kvStore);

-    // insert or update data
+    // Insert or update a key-value pair.
     char key[] = "rw.sys.version";
     struct {
         int num;